Judaeo-Georgian

+History

+Georgian-speaking Jews maintain one of the oldest Jewish communities in the world.
+The most popular theory on the origins of Georgian Jewry is that the first Jews in Georgia arrived 2600 years ago after escaping Babylonian captivity.

 Relationship to other languages

 Judaeo-Georgian is the only Kartvelian Jewish dialect.
 Its status as a distinct language from the Georgian language is the subject of some debate.

-With the exception of a significant number of Hebrew loanwords, the language is reportedly largely mutually intelligible with Georgian.
+With the exception of a significant number of Hebrew and Suret loanwords, the language is reportedly largely mutually intelligible with Georgian.

 Distribution

+In the beginning of the late 19th century, there were large Jewish communities across Georgia, including Tbilisi, Kutaisi, and Tskhinvali in South Ossetia.
+Small Jewish communities existed across almost every part of Georgia with a synagogue in nearly all villages and cities.
+The religious leaders of these were referred to as rabini or xaxami, the Georgia term for 'rabbi' and 'wise', respectively.

 Judaeo-Georgian has approximately 85,000 speakers.
 These include 20,000 speakers in Georgia (1995 est.), and about 59,800 speakers in Israel (2000 est.).
 The language has approximately 4,000 speakers in New York and undetermined numbers in other communities in the United States, Russia, Belgium, and Canada.

 Status

 Judaeo-Georgian is, like many Jewish languages spoken there, on the decline in Israel.
 Its status in Georgia itself is unchanged, except by the rapid decline in the size of the language community, due to emigration beginning in the 1970s, which has seen the departure of some 80% of the community.
 Authoritative studies of its continued use by other expatriate communities of Georgian Jews have not been conducted.